sky-music/sky-abc-python-transcriber/README.md

 # Instructions

-1. Copy this file and save it as `transcribe.py` to your Desktop
+1. Copy this file and save it as `skytranscriber.py` to your Desktop
 2. Open a Terminal and type:

 ```
 cd Desktop
-python3 transcribe.py
+python3 skytranscriber.py
 ```

+This changes the directory to your Desktop, and then runs the file.

-It would be just `python transcribe.py` on Windows I think.
+It would be just `python skytranscriber.py` on Windows I think.

 3. Use QWERT, ASDFG, ZXCVB as the harp keyboard, and <kbd>(</kbd><kbd>)</kbd> for brackets.
+Spaces are also allowed.
 Type a line, and press Enter each time you want to start a new line.

 4. When done, press Enter to finish the song.
-You'll find a file named `(your-song-name)-html.txt`
+You'll find a file named `(your-song-name).html`

 Add this to the start of the file: